 Activity 1: Project coordination.

-Spanish National Ports Agency (OPPE) is responsible for the coordination of the project.
+Spanish National Ports Agency (OPPE) was responsible for the coordination of the project.

 Activity 2: Cross-sectional studies.

 There are some technical, economical and environmental issues that influence the implementation of onshore power supply to ships.
 OPPE and three Spanish universities, members of the consortium, carried out various studies to help improving the design of OPS implementation projects in Spanish ports.